EBISPOT/PEGASUS/peg-standard/docs/peg-metadata/peg-metadata-intro.md

 ## PEG Metadata Standards Overview

-The PEG metadata is currently organised into six tabs.
+The PEG metadata is currently organised into six enities.
 The diagram below shows a simplified view of their relationships.

 ![PEG metadata tabs](../img/metadata-tabs.png)

-Each tab contains fields that capture a different aspect of the dataset:
+Each entity contains fields that capture a different aspect of the dataset:

 - [**Dataset description**](./peg-metadata.md#dataset-description) - descriptors for the whole PEG matrix (trait, source of the matrix itself, publication reference, release date, creator)
 - [**Genomic Identifier**](./peg-metadata.md#genomic-identifier) – details about the variants, genes, or locus included in your dataset.